Jumping-Game/jumping-game-2d/NETWORK_PROTOCOL.md

 * **WSS** for realtime (inputs/snapshots, heartbeats, lobby updates).
 * **Deterministic simulation** @ **60 Hz** with **client prediction + server reconciliation** and **delta snapshots**.
 * **Lobby with Room Master**: the **creator is master** and controls when the game starts (countdown → synchronized start).
-* **Character select in lobby**: every player advertises a `characterId` string that the clients render however they like.

 ---